 A power of attorney (POA) may be used in a variety of situations, allowing a person or organization to be appointed to manage your affairs if you were to become incapacitated.
-There are, however, many different types of POAs, with each type giving the person making those decisions a different level of control.
+There are, however, many different types of POAs, with each type giving the person making those decisions a different level of control, a Burlingame Power of Attorney lawyer can help you understand the varying types.
 Keep in mind that a PoA is only valid if you are mentally competent when you sign the agreement, and (in certain cases), incompetent when the power of attorney goes into effect.
 If you think your mental competency could be called into question in the future, it is a good idea to have this verified in writing by your doctor.

 A PoA must be signed and notarized or witnessed by two people.
 Until a bank or other type of business receives a copy of a PoA, they will not allow your agent to act on your behalf.
-If you want to ensure your document meets all necessary California legal requirements, it is important that you have an experienced estate planning attorney prepare the document.
+If you want to ensure your document meets all necessary California legal requirements, it is important that you have an experienced Burlingame Power of Attorney lawyer prepare the document.